TL;DR

 Both.
 AppWT consults for court systems on EFSP procurement, technology-vendor evaluation, integration scoping, and post-implementation operational reviews.
 AppWT also consults for EFSP partners on partner-platform technical integration, ECF/MDE compliance, and service-standard alignment.
 Each engagement is scoped to the specific buyer with appropriate independence-of-interest disclosures.

-Tony Paris is a former engineering employee of both ImageSoft and i3 Verticals, working on MiFILE and TrueFiling for a decade.
+Tony Paris is a former engineering employee of both Michigan court-technology firms, working on MiFILE and TrueFiling for a decade.
 AppWT is a separate business (AppWT LLC, founded July 1, 1997 — predates the EFSP work) and operates with independence from those former employers.

 How does AppWT differ from a large court-technology consultancy or systems integrator?